Every sales team has one decisive goal.

 Being steadfast in logging activities in CRM becomes indispensable since

-- Having all the data in the CRM gives a holistic view of the engagement with the leads
+- Having all the data in the CRM dashboard gives a holistic view of the engagement with the leads

 - It allows the manager to review each opportunity and ensure that each deal is progressing towards a close.